 Most venues require you to have a certain level of liability coverage for your rental agreement.
 However, you must read the fine print and ensure that all bases are covered before signing any contracts!

-When you are planning an event, there are many things to consider.
+When you are planning a ceremony, there are many things to consider.
 One important consideration is insurance.
-Assume your favourite band has an accident before the concert or someone injured or died before the event that you need to cancel and may not be able to reschedule.
-Still, you can protect yourself with event cancellation insurance.
-Event cancellation insurance protects against unexpected expenses related to your event.
+Assume your favourite band has an accident before the concert or someone injured or died before the ceremony that you need to cancel and may not be able to reschedule.
+Still, you can protect yourself from a situation that leads to cancellation.
+These short term policy protects against unexpected expenses related to your ceremony.

 Event Insurance Streamlines Your Exciting Event.
-When planning an event, there are many things to consider.
-One is how the risk of unexpected expenses such as cancellation by a venue or band's accident(s) and injuries even death can be covered by purchasing event insurance.
+When planning a ceremony, there are many things to consider.
+One is how the risk of unexpected expenses such as cancellation by a venue or band's accident(s) and injuries, even death, can be covered by purchasing event insurance.